Home

 You do not have to have driveway lighting over your entire driveway.
 You want just enough to show the way and also make it look aesthetically pleasing.
 I like to alternate the locations on either side so they are not exactly even on each side of the driveway.
 This way you avoid that "runway effect" like an airport!

-Path lights are not my favorite type of driveway lighting.
+Path lights are not my favorite type of lighting along a driveway.
 I prefer some of the others below.

 If you have an allee of trees going up your driveway, you can place two to three up lights in each tree.
 This provides subtle light and also accents the branching patterns of the trees.
 This is a beautiful look.

-This not only provides driveway light but also lights up the trees.
+This not only provides light but also lights up the trees.

 Low voltage lighting is easy to install, but you can also use solar landscaping lights.
 Solar landscape lighting is very simple as there are no wires to install.